thevishalmisra/crypto-place/README.md

 # Start the development server
 npm run dev
+---

-📄 License
+## 📄 License
-This project is open-source and free to use.
+This project is open-source and available for free use.